CONTACT US:

-What is the Startup Visa Program?
+What is the Canada Startup Visa Program?

 The Start-up Visa Program is intended for foreign nationals who wish to establish an innovative business in Canada that creates jobs for Canada.
 Foreign nationals may establish the business alone or with a group of partners.
 The group can have no more than 5 foreign national partners.